immzz/zhihu-scrapy/README.md

 ###How to add accounts?

-Each crawler needs an account to crawl, to add account, use the Monitor class:
+Each crawler needs to fetch an account from the account pool to start.
+To add accounts to account pool, use:

 ```
 >> from zhihu.utils import Monitor